ehn-dcc-development/hcert-kotlin/README.md

 ## Data Classes

 The JSON schema is copied to `src/main/resources/json`.
 From there, the Gradle plugin `org.jsonschema2dataclass` will create Java classes into the package `ehn.techiop.hcert.data`.
 The Gradle task `compileKotlin` depends on `generateJsonSchema2DataClass`, so that fresh classes are used for each compilation.
-The data classes can be de-/serialized with the Jackson library.
+The data classes can be de-/serialized with the Jackson library, e.g. using `CBORMapper` or `ObjectMapper`.

 Sample data objects are provided in `SampleData`, with special thanks to Christian Baumann.

 Classes in `ehn.techiop.hcert.kotlin.data` provide more meaningful names for data deserialized from an HCERT structure.
 It can be converted using `GreenCertificate.fromEuSchema(eudgcObject)`.
+Those classes can also be de-/serialized with [Kotlin Serialization](https://github.com/Kotlin/kotlinx.serialization), i.e. `Cbor.encodeToByteArray()` or `Cbor.decodeFromByteArray<GreenCertificate>()`.

 ## Publishing